Hell in a Cell (2021): Storylines

 At WrestleMania Backlash, Bianca Belair defeated Bayley to retain the SmackDown Women's Championship.
 On the following SmackDown, WWE official Sonya Deville hosted a parade of champions to celebrate SmackDown's champions.
 Bayley interrupted, taking issue that she was not acknowledged as the longest-reigning SmackDown Women's Champion and claimed that Belair had cheated at Backlash by using her hair as a weapon.
 On the June 4 episode, Belair challenged Bayley to a rematch at Hell in a Cell with the title on the line, and Bayley accepted.
 Two weeks later, Belair changed the stipulation of their match to a Hell in a Cell match.

 During Night 1 of WrestleMania 37, Cesaro defeated Seth Rollins.
 On the following SmackDown, Rollins interfered and attacked Cesaro during the latter's match, with Rollins proclaiming that their rivalry was not over.
 Cesaro defeated Rollins in a rematch on the May 7 episode, which also earned himself a Universal Championship match against Roman Reigns at WrestleMania Backlash, which Cesaro lost.
 Following the title match, Rollins came out and brutally attacked Cesaro, smashing his arm in a steel chair.
 On the following SmackDown, Cesaro attempted to challenge Reigns to a rematch for the title only for Rollins to attack Cesaro once again, this time resulting in Cesaro being taken out on a stretcher.
-On the June 18 episode, another match between Cesaro and Rollins was scheduled for Hell in a Cell.
+On the June 18 episode, following more weeks of feuding, another match between Cesaro and Rollins was scheduled for Hell in a Cell.

 During Night 2 of WrestleMania 37, Kevin Owens defeated Sami Zayn, who was accompanied by YouTube personality Logan Paul.
 On the following SmackDown, Zayn claimed that he lost to Owens because he was distracted wondering if Paul was okay.
 Zayn then called out Owens for a rematch.
 Owens defeated Zayn by count-out after Zayn retreated from the ring, after which, Owens brought Zayn back to the ring and performed a Stunner on him.
 Zayn would continue to be a hindrance to Owens over the next several weeks, and another match between the two was scheduled for Hell in a Cell.

 On the May 17 episode of Raw, Nia Jax and Shayna Baszler lost their WWE Women's Tag Team Championship match after Alexa Bliss set off flames that blinded Reginald.
 After Jax and Baszler again lost the following week due to the flames, it was announced that Baszler would take on Reginald in an intergender match on the May 31 episode, which Reginald won when flames shot from the ring post.
 On the June 7 episode, Baszler was a guest on "Alexa's Playground".
 She stomped on Bliss' doll, Lilly, but when flames shot up from the ring posts, Baszler retreated and locked herself in a room, only to see Lilly's reflection in a mirror before the lights turned off as the show ended.
 The following week, Jax said Bliss would face Baszler at Hell in a Cell.